NMGRL/pychron/docs/user_guide/processing/browser.rst

   1. Projects
   2. Irradiation/Level

-.. note:: Irradiation/Level is open enabled when no Projects are selected.
-To select, Right-click/Unselect or use the **X** button
+.. note:: Irradiation/Level is only enabled when no Projects are selected.
+To clear the project selection, Right-click/Unselect or use the **X** button

 The **Projects** table lists all projects currently in the database.

-.. note:: For faster/easier searching of the **Project** table use the **Filter** textbox to limit the displayed projects to projects that begin with the filtering string. e.g filter='abc' projects='abc', 'abcd', 'abcd12' but not '1abc'
+.. note:: For faster/easier searching of the **Project** table use the **Filter** textbox to limit the displayed projects to projects that begin with the filtering string. e.g. filter='abc' projects='abc', 'abcd', 'abcd12' but not '1abc'

-.. note:: There are a few special projects listed in the Projects table.
+.. note:: There are a few special projects listed in the **Projects** table.
 These are the **RECENT ...** entries, one for each mass spectrometer in the database.
-Selected a **RECENT** entry
+Selecting a **RECENT** entry
     will select all samples that have been run within the last *X* hours.
 To set *X* go to Preferences/Processing/Recent

-Use the Irradiations drop-downs to first select an irradiation then an irradiation level.
+Use the Irradiations drop-downs to filter the available samples by irradiation and irradiation level.

 .. note:: Use the *Binoculars* button to force a refresh using the current filtering criteria.